KDE/documentation-docs-kdenlive-org/user_interface/monitors/clip_monitor_rightclick.rst

 ~~~~~~~~~~

-Adds a new :ref:`clips` into the clip at the current time point.
+Adds a new :ref:`clip <clips>` into the clip at the current time point.

 Edit Marker
 ~~~~~~~~~~~

-Brings up a dialog where you can edit the :ref:`clips`  that is at the current time point.
+Brings up a dialog where you can edit the :ref:`clip <clips>` that is at the current time point.
 Use *Go to marker* to put the monitor at the marker you want to edit.

 Delete Marker
 ~~~~~~~~~~~~~

-Deletes the :ref:`clips`  that is a the current timepoint.
+Deletes the :ref:`clip <clips>` that is a the current timepoint.
 Use *Go to marker* to put the monitor at the marker you want to delete.

 Delete All Markers